-Every year, Christmas sneaks up a little bit faster.
-Sometimes, we need a boost getting into the Christmas spirit and some help slowing down to enjoy the holiday season.
-Christmas books can help this time of year!
+Every year, Christmas sneaks up on us a little bit faster.
+Sometimes, we need a boost to get into the Christmas spirit and some help slowing down to enjoy the holiday season.
+Christmas books can be the solution!

 Grab some hot chocolate and find a quiet moment before bed to curl up by the Christmas tree and read one of the recommendations from our reading list below!